tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 string literals are enclosed by single quotes, and single quotes inside such strings are shown as two single quotes in a row.

-Starting with Tarantool version 2.10, arguments with non-STRING data types are returned without change.
+Starting with Tarantool version 2.10, arguments with numeric data types are returned without change.

 Example: ``QUOTE('a')`` is ``'a'``. ``QUOTE(5)`` is ``5``.